John02139/asmeconf/README.md

   # asmeconf: A LaTeX template for ASME conference papers #

-  ## CTAN Package ##
+  ## Downloading the code ##
+   This GitHub site is for reporting issues.
 The files may be downloaded from CTAN: [ctan.org/pkg/asmeconf](https://ctan.org/pkg/asmeconf).
-This GitHub site is for reporting issues.
+This class is also included in standard distributions such as TeX Live, MikTeX, and Overleaf.

   ## Overview ##
   This LaTeX class and BibTeX style provide a template to format ASME Conference papers according to